ajbarrows/resources/vacc/R_vacc/README.md

 ### Run the Job

 I have included a sample Bash script designed to submit your job to Slurm.
 There are many, many configuration options.
-The most important ones:

-		#SBATCH --partition=short			# use Bluemoon for lengthy jobs
-		#SBATCH --nodes=1					# number of compute nodes -- usually no need to change
-		#SBATCH --ntasks=2					# number of processor cores -- important for parallelized code
-		#SBATCH --time=3:00					# expected job time: estimate this correctly.
-If too short, your job won't complete.
-		#SBATCH --mem=2G						# amount of RAM
-		#SBATCH --job-name=R_vacc_test	# job name for monitoring
-		#SBATCH --output=%x_%j.out			# output file
-		#SBATCH --mail-type=ALL				# prompts Slurm to send you emails when the job starts, completes, or fails

-These parameters will work for a very short task, like the one in this guide.
+Those parameters will work for a very short task, like the one in this guide.
 You'll want to consult the [VACC's documentation](https://www.uvm.edu/vacc/kb/knowledge-base/write-submit-job-bluemoon/) for configuring larger jobs.

 In the Terminal connected to Bluemoon by SSH, navigate to the directory you just placed: